Who are CISL?

 - AXA – An insurer with “$177 million invested in 12 weapons manufacturers supplying the ‘Israeli’ military with equipment” and the insurer of Drax, the UK’s largest carbon emitter.

-- Coca-Cola – A company responsible for countless atrocities, from funding paramilitary violence in the global south to being the world’s biggest plastic polluter,
+- Coca-Cola – A company responsible for countless atrocities, from funding paramilitary violence in the global south to being the world’s biggest plastic polluter.

 CISL justifies its work with these companies by claiming that it will push them in the right direction and towards a sustainable future, but with BP U-turning on renewables, and Coca-Cola’s pollution problem not seeming likely to go away anytime soon, it looks like their only impact is in greenwashing the reputations of these companies, sustaining their profits and sustaining their criminal behaviour.